 Undergraduate Student Opportunities

-The Brian E. Doyle Undergraduate Marine Extension Fellowship — Fellows spend the summer working with N.H.
-Sea Grant staff seeking to help individuals and organizations make informed decisions regarding our marine resources.
+Fellows spend the summer working with NH Sea Grant staff seeking to help individuals and organizations make informed decisions regarding our marine resources.
 These paid opportunities are appropriate for a wide range of majors and lead to students participating in such program areas as:

-Applications will be accepted from students beginning their junior or senior year at any four-year undergraduate institution in New Hampshire.
+Applications will be accepted from students beginning their junior or senior year at (or graduating from) at any four-year undergraduate institution in New Hampshire.
 Successful applicants will receive a $3,000 stipend over an eight-week internship.
-Students interested in applying for a Doyle Fellowship must submit:

-For more information on Tech 797, contact either of the directors:
+For more information on TECH 797, contact either of the Course Directors:

 - Professor Larry Harris, firstname.lastname@example.org, (603) 862-3897